 The size and location of windows and shading

 Thermal properties of glazing systems.

 Save up to 25% on your electricity bill

 Think of a double glazed unit as a speed hump for air, prompting it to slow down.
 You’re never going to stop the transfer of air through a surface, but with thin glass (3mm, in single glazing), it travels faster.

 Double glazing is made up of two pieces of glass that have a spacer between.
-The exterior silicone is also sealed.
-As a result, the outside air has to penetrate the outer layer of glass, continue through the air between the unit, then travel through the inner layer of glass.
-It takes longer, so your air inside stays warmer, for longer.
+As a result the outside air has to penetrate the outer layer of glass, continue through the air between the unit, then travel through the inner layer of glass.
+It takes longer, so your air inside stays warmer or cooler for longer.

-It’s best to look at the double glazed windows cost as rather a long-term investment.
-Double glazing will make your home more comfortable now, and more efficient over the coming years.
+It’s best to look at the double glazed windows cost as a long-term investment.
+Double glazing will make your home more comfortable now and more efficient over the coming years.

-The cost of energy is only going to rise, so get in now and safeguard your home.
-If you’re still sitting on the fence and you’re worried about the initial outlay, consider replacing single glazed windows with double glazed in rooms where you want natural light.
-Take your kitchen for example.
-You spend a lot of time in there and natural light does wonders to prevent overheating.
+The cost of energy is only going to rise, so get in now and future proof your home.
+If you’re still sitting on the fence and you’re worried about the initial outlay, consider replacing single glazed windows with double glazed in rooms where you want to improve the natural light, open those curtains, switch off the lights and raise those external blinds.

 The report explained that across the range (0-10) of EER star rating, an increment of 0.5 amounts to a consistent 1.2% increase in house price.
 Long story short?
 Double glazing not only reduces your power bill, but it adds to your house value too.

 Say for example, you spend $10,000 on double glazing.
 This would raise the value of your $400,000 home by 2.4% – that’s $9,600.
 See, double glazing pays for itself simply in added sale value.